Springfield Man Charged with Bank Robbery

-SPRINGFIELD, Mo. – David M. Ketchmark, Acting United States Attorney for the Western District of Missouri, announced that a homeless Springfield, Mo., man was charged in federal court today with the armed robbery of Great Southern Bank.
+SPRINGFIELD, Mo. – Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a Springfield, Mo., man was charged in federal court today with robbing the Bank of America yesterday afternoon.

-Dale C. Barkfelt, 33, of Springfield, was charged in a federal criminal complaint that was filed in the U.S. District Court in Springfield, Mo.
+Anthony Carlton Dunlap, 40, of Springfield, was charged with one count of bank robbery and one count of being a felon in possession of a firearm in a criminal complaint filed in the U.S. District Court in Springfield, Mo.

-Ketchmark cautioned that the charge contained in this indictment is simply an accusation, and not evidence of guilt.
-Evidence supporting the charge must be presented to a federal trial jury, whose duty is to determine guilt or innocence.
+Dickinson cautioned that the charges contained in this complaint are simply accusations, and not evidence of guilt.
+Evidence supporting the charges must be presented to a federal trial jury, whose duty is to determine guilt or innocence.

 This case is being prosecuted by Assistant U.S. Attorney James J. Kelleher.
 It was investigated by the Springfield, Mo., Police Department and the FBI.